forcedotcom/salesforcedx-vscode/docs/articles/apex/interactive-debugger.md

 ## Set Exception Breakpoints

-To make the Apex Debugger halt execution when an exception is thrown during a debugging session, set breakpoints on exceptions.
+To make Apex Debugger halt execution when an exception is thrown during a debugging session, set breakpoints on exceptions.
 When an exception breakpoint is hit, the debugger pauses on the line of code that caused the exception.
 The Call Stack panel in the Debug view shows the name of the exception.

 To set an exception breakpoint, press Cmd+Shift+P (macOS) or Ctrl+Shift+P (Windows or Linux) to open the command palette, then select **Apex Debug: Configure Exceptions**.
 The list of available exceptions includes the [exceptions in the `System` namespace](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_exception_methods.htm) and the Apex classes in your project that extend `Exception`.
 Select an exception from the list, and then select **Always break**.